Paying 8 contractors and 12 employees from 3 different systems is the admin problem nobody talks about

 Nobody sat down and designed a three-system payment infrastructure.
 It just happened while you were solving individual problems.
 The first contractor asked for ACH, so you set up Bill.com.
 The international hire needed a solution, so you added Wise.
 Each addition made sense in isolation.

 3. Complexity accumulates without anyone planning for it.
-The firm, which started with five employees and no contractors, used a single payment system.
-The firm, which now has 12 employees and 8 contractors, has 3 or 4.
+The firm that started with five employees and no contractors used a single payment system.
+The firm that now has 12 employees and 8 contractors has 3 or 4.
 The administrative burden did not scale linearly with headcount.
-It is multiplied by the diversity of payment methods.
+It multiplied by the diversity of payment methods.

 This accumulation is invisible in budgets and org charts.
 Nobody has the title "payment systems coordinator."
 The work is distributed across whoever happens to be available: the founder, the office manager, the bookkeeper.
 Everyone spends time on it.
 Nobody owns it.